imacat/obasync/README.rst

 If the Basic library ``MyApp`` does not exist, it will be created.
 Missing modules will be added, and excess modules will be removed.

 And vice versa.
-Given the following macros:
+Given the following Basic macros:

 * Library: ``MyApp``
 * Modules: ``MyMacros`` ``Utils`` ``Registry`` ``Data``

-Running ``obasync --get`` will synchronze them with the following source files:
+Running ``obasync --get`` will synchronize them with the following source files:

 * Directory: ``MyApp``